The history of the Borgel watchCopyright © David Boettcher 2006 - 2016 all rights reserved.

 Borgel was a long time supplier to Longines in St. Imier.
 Many Longines wristwatches from the Great War era have Borgel screw cases.

 I assume that Borgel supplied Longines with cases for pocket watches, but I have never actually seen one of these (as far as I remember!).
 This is not too surprising because I really collect early wristwatches.
 If you have or know of a Longines pocket watch with a Borgel case, please let me know.
 I do have one Longines pocket watch, but it is not in a Borgel case.
 It is an open face pocket watch in sterling silver with a Longines mechanical manually wound movement caliber 19B.
-It has the sponsor's mark of Arthur Baume, Longines' long time London agent, and London hallmarks for 1877 to 1878.
+It has London hallmarks for 1877 to 1878 and the sponsor's mark of Arthur Baume, Longines' long time London agent.

 The earliest Longines wristwatch that I have has a Longines calibre 13.67 movement and London import marks for 1908 or 1909.
 This watch is a bit of a curiosity because Longines records show that the movement was made in 1909, and that the watch was invoiced to Baume in 1915.
 It is clear that the case was sent to Britain in 1909 to be hallmarked, with Baume acting as sponsor, and then returned to the Longines factory in Switzerland for assembly with the movement into the complete wristwatch, which was then held in stock until it was called off by Baume and invoiced to him by Longines in 1915.